lithops-cloud/lithops/docs/source/api_futures.rst

    :show-inheritance:

 ``map()`` and ``map_reduce()`` return a :class:`~lithops.utils.FuturesList`, which is a list of futures that can be mapped over again.
+A plain list or tuple of those futures is a chain too, including a slice or a comprehension.
 See :doc:`Function chaining <notebooks/function_chaining>`.

 .. autoclass:: lithops.utils.FuturesList